 Self Catering Vegan

 If you are choosing to self cater, then the local supermarkets (e.g. Mercator, Hofer and EuroSpin) are increasingly selling more brands of alternative mylks, vegan meat replacements, soya ice cream and random things like organic coconut syrup and hemp protein sachets.
 I do my food shop mainly in Tolmin as the bigger shops have cheaper fruit and veg but if I’m just popping to Bovec then Mercator has lots of vegan products like tofu for 89 cents, vegan ice creams, oat mylk, vegan cheese and dried soya mince.
+The Mercator in Tolmin has vegan cheeses and vegan mayonnaise and the Eurospin has a great selection of plant based ice creams (tiramisu, chocolate, cherry and vanilla!).
 It’s becoming so easy to be vegan in the Soča Valley and it makes cooking more interesting and varied as it’s not difficult to pick up plant based ingredients.
+I

 My favourite blogger to follow at the moment is Slovenian Vegan who finds great vegan spots around Ljubljana and also posts about new vegan products in the supermarkets and when they are on sale.